CSchoel/arbitrary-but-fixed/_drafts/ai-explained-measuring-performance.md

 As you can see, confusion matrices may be confusing (heh) to look at at first, but they can tell you a lot about the performance of an AI that is supposed to classify data into multiple options.

 ## Final remarks

+Let's sum up what we have learned:

+* There are automatic measures that can tell you how good an AI is.
+* Some of these measures (_accuracy_) are just one number, others are number pairs (_recall/precision_, _sensitivity/specificity_).
+    Never trust anyone, who just boasts a high score in _one_ of the numbers belonging to a pair!
+* When you want to look at what kind of errors an AI used for classification makes in detail, you can build a _confusion matrix_.
+* It's important not to test an AI on the data it has already seen when it was trained, since that makes it easy for the AI to cheat.

+Even if you won't remember any more details from this post than those bullet points, you are already in a powerful position to judge AI systems.
+You know what numbers to look out for, be suspicious if they are not or only partly reported, and can compare different AIs with each other based on those numbers.